 Fat Shark has historically made purchases and sales of products and supplies for FPV and HMD products from and sold through three companies owned by the spouse of Greg French.
 Greg French was the former owner of Fat Shark and is presently a consultant to the Company.
 These companies are Direct FPV Ltd. (China), Shenzhen FatShark Co., Ltd (China) and Zeng Linghao (China).
 As a result, these business activities have and may, in the future, be subject to influences and may provide such parties with conflicts of interest and business opportunities that may not be subject to reasonable assessment and may not be available to Fat Shark or to the Company.
+These persons may also face a conflict in selecting between Fat Shark and their other business interests.
+We have not formulated a policy for the resolution of such conflicts.
 These entities are not subject to restrictions on competition with Fat Shark or the Company.